DerekWChan/chan-derek-webdev/README.md

 # About Me

 I am currently a senior undergraduate student at Northeastern.
-I've been on three co-ops - Cengage Learning, Placester, and HubSpot.
-I have a pretty good grasp of languages at all levels, but I mainly prefer to use Python and JavaScript.
-I have solid work experience on the frontend, but am looking to become more versed in full stack development.
+I have been on three co-ops - Cengage Learning, Placester, and HubSpot.
+I understand a variety of languages at all levels, but I mainly prefer to use Python and JavaScript.
+Overall, I have solid work experience on the frontend, but am looking to become more versed in full stack development.
 In the previous semester, Spring 2017, I took [CS3200] Database Design, in which I constructed a realty help web app.

 # chan-derek-webdev